Johannes Hoffmann (CVP politician): Postwar career

-Hoffmann returned to the Saarland in 1945, was a founding member of the Christian People's Party and was its chairman.
+Hoffmann returned to the Saarland in 1945, was a founding member of the Christian People's Party of Saarland and was its chairman.
 He was elected almost unanimously due to his personal integrity.
 At the same time, he became editor of the Saarland Volkszeitung (organ of the CVP) and co-editor of new Saarbrücker Zeitung.

 In 1947, he was President of the Constitutional Commission and of the Legislative Assembly of the Saarland, which adopted the Constitution of Saarland.
 From 1947 to 1955, he was Prime Minister of Saarland.

 In 1950, he reached an end of the French occupation regulations for Saarland.
 Due to its policy, the Saarland was from 1953 a de facto independent state.

 His aim was "to find a solution for the Saar that would contribute to the relaxation of Franco-German relations and to promote the necessary European unity" (Hoffmann).

 He pursued a separatist policy, aiming to separate the Saarland from Germany not only economically, but also politically.
 After the 1955 referendum vote, wherein the majority of the population rejected the Saar statute negotiated between Germany and France and therefore the Europeanisation of the Saar, he stepped down as Prime Minister.

 One of the slogans directed against him before the vote by the home parties was: "The fat man must go."
 Hoffmann and the CVP policy were characterized by a close economic and political tie to France, coupled with an active social policy and authoritarian domestic politics.

 In 1956 he retired permanently from politics.
 In 1963 he published the book Das Ziel war Europa (The Goal was Europe), in which he outlined his policy goals and gave an account of his tenure.
 Hoffmann died in Völklingen in 1967 and was buried in the New World Cemetery in Saarlouis — his grave is located right next to his opponent and future successor Hubert Ney.